 As the new technology of drones expands, new ideas continue to evolve and come to light.
-We are intrgiued by the capabilities of drones and UAV's but at the same time worry about their integration.
-As with any new technology, it is met with mixed emotion and feelings.
+We are intrigued by the capabilities of drones and UAVs but at the same time worry about their integration.
+As with any new technology, it is met with mixed emotions and feelings.

-A recent example of UAV aerial survey developed by students at Duquesne University in Pittsburgh devloped a program for drones to detect potholes in roads.
-This technology is simliar to the cancer detection patterns currently used to identify tumors in an MRI.
+A recent example of UAV aerial survey developed by students at Duquesne University in Pittsburgh developed a program for drones to detect potholes in roads.
+This technology is similar to the cancer detection patterns currently used to identify tumors in an MRI.
 By scanning road surfaces, the drone is capable of determining irregular shapes that are not consistent with things like manhole covers.
-Upon detection, the GPS cooridnates and image could be transmitted to an engineering department where they would then be able to schedule work on repairing them.
+Upon detection, the GPS coordinates and image could be transmitted to an engineering department where they would then be able to schedule work on repairing them.

 Allowing drones to monitor and assess roadways frees up those workers from having to drive around and locate potholes, allowing them to focus on just fixing them.
 Using technology to improve efficiency here is a plus.